kannan4k/end-point-blog/2024/07/automating-dns-management-with-gitlab-ci-cd.md

 - Applying Changes: Once approved and merged, another CI/CD job automatically runs tofu apply to implement the changes.

 ### Implementation Details:

 #### 1. .gitlab-ci.yaml

-If you are doing this on a self-hosted gitlab instance you would need to import the repo to your hosted gitlab workspace and use it here.
+If you are doing this on a self-hosted GitLab instance you would need to import the repo to your hosted GitLab workspace and use it here.

 We structured our GitLab CI/CD pipelines into three main stages: